walterhiggins/WMPJS/book-outline.md

 If you hit the TAB key after typing '/jsp share ' (that's share followed by a SPACE), you'll notice that a list of player names will show up as possible completions for the command.

 ### Dynamic command options
 We already covered the topic of the *command()* function, how it can be used to add new custom commands for players to use and how it can be provided a list of possible options for TAB completion.
 The *command()* function can take either a static list of options (as we saw previously with the *icecream* and *chatcolor* examples in chapter @@chapter{chapter-15}) or it can take another *function* as a parameter.
 If the *options* parameter is a list, then that list will be used for TAB completion.
 If the *options* parameter is a *function* then the function will be executed and should return a list of strings to be used for TAB completion.
 In listing @@listref{claim-share.js} we pass the *bukkit.playerNames* function as the 2nd parameter to *command()*.
 This means that the *bukkit.playerNames()* function will be invoked whenever a player issues the */jsp share* command and presses SPACE followed by TAB.
-If you don't know ahead of time what the possible options for your custom command will be then providing a function which will return a list of possible options when the player issues the command is the way to go.
-In the example above, we won't know what players are online at the time the command is issued so providing a static list of player names would not work.
+If you can't know ahead of time, the possible options for your custom command, then providing a function which returns a list of options when the player issues the command, is the way to go.
+In the example above, we won't know what players are online at the time the command is issued, so providing a static list of player names would not work.
 That's why we pass the *bukkit.playerNames* function as the 2nd parameter.

 ### Updating event-handling to accommodate trusted players.
 Next we must update our event-handling code related to protection.
-We want to allow players to place or break blocks if they are within a plot and they are in the plot's *.sharedWith* list.
-Open the *events.js* file in the *plugins/scriptcraft/plugins/protection/* folder and update it as below:
+We want to allow players to place or break blocks if they are within a plot and are in the plot's *.sharedWith* list.
+Open the *plugins/scriptcraft/plugins/protection/events.js* file adding the new *playerIsTrusted()* function and updating the *playerCanBuild()* function as below:

 @@listing events_v3.js Event-handling for Trusted Players